 You can also read about Google’s Panda on Wikipedia here: https://en.wikipedia.org/wiki/Google_Panda

 - Link quality – In general, we can say that if a site contains natural links only, then it will have the links of both low and high quality.
-If it is made unnaturally then they are all of only low quality or only high authority links.
+If it is made unnaturally, then they are all of the same nature- either low or high-quality authority links.

 - Link diversity – The legitimate site gets links from all sources (blogs, articles, blog comments, forums, etc.).
 However, bad SEOs often create links only from one source (like blog comments).
 Links should have varied anchor text.
 Too many links with the same anchor text may raise the issue.

-Recovering from a Penguin penalty is possible but difficult.
-But recovering from Penguin is similar to Panda, it means, after solving the issue, you have to wait for the algorithm to be run again to get your rankings and traffics back.
+Recovering from a Penguin penalty is possible, but difficult.
+The process is similar to Panda, which means that after solving the issue, you have to wait for the algorithm to run again to get your rankings and traffics back.

 Learn in detail about Penguin here: https://moz.com/learn/seo/google-penguin